Download

 source(ve.url<-"https://visioneval.github.io/assets/install/VE4-install.R")

 The one-liner will download and run the VisionEval 4 installer script.
-The script will retrieve VisionEval packages from a selected VisionEval Github release (default: the latest release).
+The script will retrieve VisionEval packages from a selected VisionEval GitHub release (default: the latest release).
 There are a couple of different installation options you can pick from (default: install binary VisionEval packages for Windows).
-You can choose to install from the source packages if your particular R version is not supported with a binary installer for Windows, or if you are installing on a Macintosh or Linux system.
-You will need at least R 4.0.0 to install VisionEval.
-Pre-built packages are currently only available for R 4.4.0 and later versions.
+Pre-built packages are currently only available for Windows R 4.4.0 and later versions.

 Install for Windows